 About me

 I am a political anthropologist of urban India with degrees in political science, area studies and a PhD in sociology / social anthropology.
-Before joining the Department of Methodology at the LSE, I worked as Lecturer in Social Anthropology & Development Studies at King's College London and postdoctoral researcher at the Max Planck Institute for the Study of Religious and Ethnic Diversity in Göttingen.
+Before joining the Department of Methodology at the LSE, I worked as Lecturer in Social Anthropology & Development Studies at King's College London and before that as postdoctoral researcher at the Max Planck Institute for the Study of Religious and Ethnic Diversity in Göttingen.
 Beyond my role at the LSE, I serve as reviews editor of Contemporary South Asia and associate editor of the Journal of South Asian Development.
 I am also a local rep and caseworker for the University and College Union and a Senior Fellow of the Higher Education Academy.

 Teaching